Gabi Garcia: Early life

-Gabi Garcia was born on November 17, 1985 in Porto Alegre, Rio Grande do Sul, Brazil.
+Garcia was born on November 17, 1985, in Porto Alegre, Rio Grande do Sul, Brazil.
 Garcia's early and mid-teens were spent playing sports including volleyball, team handball, and field hockey.
 At age 13, Garcia and her family moved to São Paulo.
-Around this age, Garcia's uncle helped begin her training in Jiu-Jitsu.
-Before eventually committing herself full-time to a Jiu-Jitsu career, Garcia was in her final year of a university course study in advertising.
+Around this age, Garcia's uncle helped begin her training in jiu-jitsu.
+Before eventually committing herself full-time to a jiu-jitsu career, Garcia was in her final year of a university course study in advertising.